andrew-ibsen/website/Content/ThoughtLeadership.md

 Andrew regularly shares insights on aviation technology, digital transformation, and sustainability.

+## British Airways Top Talent Program

+**Description:**
+Andrew was recognized as **"Top Talent"** within British Airways' coveted Talent Program, highlighting his potential as a future leader in operations and transformation.

+**Significance:**
+This recognition is awarded to a select group of professionals demonstrating exceptional performance, leadership, and innovative thinking.

+---

 ## Unlocking the Future of Aircraft Maintenance with Technology

 **Overview:**